yasmineelmenofy/IEEE_Backend-Entry-tasks/Node.js_Beginner/Week two/Theoritical.md

 ### Compare the two methods of creating a new function in JavaScript: Function Declaration and Function Expression.
 Discuss the differences between them in terms of hoisting and provide examples for each

- -**Function Declaration**: A function declaration declares a function with a function keyword.
+ - **Function Declaration**: A function declaration declares a function with a function keyword.
  The function declaration must have a function name.
  Function declaration does not require a variable assignment.
  These are executed before any other code.